Chapter Five: Special Issues for Merchants

 Classification by "nature" means that a company would elect to categorize and present information relating to utilities expense, salaries expense, advertising expense, insurance expense, and the like.
 Alternatively, classification by "function" means that a company would instead classify expenses according to their purpose: manufacturing, administrative, sales, and so on.
 If a functional classification scheme is used in the income statement, then supplemental disclosures ordinarily provide additional detail about the underlying nature of costs incurred by the organization.

-In addition, global accounting rules are sometimes more permissive than USA rules, when it comes to recording gains or losses that are based upon changing values of long-term assets like land and buildings.
+In addition, global accounting rules are sometimes more permissive than U.S. rules when it comes to recording gains or losses that are based upon changing values of long-term assets like land and buildings.
 Thus, a company that is reporting globally might prepare an additional statement that reconciles net income to this broader concept of income measurement.
 The statement is sometimes called a statement of recognized income and expense.

 An organization should carefully define various measures to safeguard its assets, check the reliability and accuracy of accounting information, ensure compliance with management policies, and evaluate operating performance and efficiency.
 The internal control structure depends on the accounting system, the control environment, and the control procedures.
 The control environment is the combined effect of a firm's policies and attitudes toward control implementation.